DanHefrman/test/Resource-Hub-Mark_II/Content/week-4/W4D3/bubblingPrinciple/bubblingPrinciple.md

 Nested Event Handlers
 ---------------------

 The p, div, and main tags all have their own event handler.
 Clicking on anyone of these elements will trigger an event.
-That event will bubble up and also trigger the parent’s events.
+That event will bubble up and also trigger the parent's events.

 THIS IS THE MAIN, BUT NOT THE DIV OR P